 How Long Does Mini Gastric Sleeve Surgery Take?

 The mini gastric sleeve surgical procedure normally takes about 30 to 45 minutes to perform and will depend on the skills of the bariatric surgeon.

-How Does The Mini Gastric Sleeve Help Patients Lose Weight?
+How Does it Help Patients Lose Weight?

-How Does A Gastric Mini Sleeve Compare To Other Bariatric Procedures?
+How Does a Gastric Mini Sleeve Compare to Other Bariatric Procedures?

-Traditional gastric sleeve surgery and the mini sleeve remove the same percentage of the stomach so the weight loss potential is comparable.
+Traditional gastric sleeve surgery and the mini sleeve remove the same part of the stomach so the weight loss potential is comparable.
 The long-term success of both procedures is dependent on the patient’s compliance with a healthy lifestyle.

-Gastric Mini Sleeve vs Mini Bypass
+Gastric Mini Sleeve vs. Mini Bypass

 The Mini Sleeve vs ESG (Endoscopic Sleeve Gastroplasty)

-Endoscopic sleeve gastroplasty is a wonderful option for many patients and it may be right for you too!
+ESG is a wonderful option for many patients and it may be right for you too!
 Set up a consultation today to learn more about ESG and the other many weight loss options we offer.
 There is a solution that will be perfect to help you achieve your weight loss goals.